X-45 J-UCAV Joint Unmanned Combat Air System, USA

 In June 2003 DARPA announced the Joint Unmanned Combat Air Systems (J-UCAS) programme which combined the DARPA / USAF UCAV and the DARPA / USN UCAV-N programmes.
 In early 2003, DARPA announced the cancellation of the X-45B and the approval for the development of a larger and improved UCAV system, comprising the X-45C air vehicle, mission control, support and simulation systems.

 The X-45C has a larger payload performance (2,041kg), persistence and range envelope than the X-45B.
 The X-45C has a similar fuselage design to that of the X-45B but with a new wing design that gives the X-45C its distinctive arrowhead shaped profile.
-Boeing began assembly of the first of three X-45C demonstrators in June 2004 and first flight will be in early 2007, to be followed by a two-year operational assessment.
+Boeing began assembly of the first of three X-45C demonstrators in June 2004 and first flight was in 2007, followed by a two-year operational assessment.

 The air vehicle can carry advanced precision guided munitions, 2,000lb bombs or other munitions and weapons systems.